OpenROV-archive/openrov-image/README.md

 	Find the right /dev/sdX device.
 The easiest way is to have a look at the output of _dmesg_ after you plugged in the sd-card.

-	dd if=OpenROV-DD-MM-YYYY.img of=/dev/sdX
+	dd if=OpenROV-2.5-05.img.7z of=/dev/sdX

 *Windows:*

 	1. Get the latest version of *Win32DiskImager* from https://launchpad.net/win32-image-writer/+download
-	2. Point the Win32DiskImager to the image file 'OpenROV-DD-MM-Y theYYY.img' and the SD card
+	2. Point the Win32DiskImager to the image file 'OpenROV-2.5-05.img.7z' and the SD card
 	3. Press 'Write' and wait till its written to the SD card